openframeworks/ofBook/11_sound/chapter.md

 When using the FFT to analyze music, you should keep in mind that the FFT's bins increment on a *linear* scale, whereas humans interpret frequency on a *logarithmic* scale.
 So, if you were to use an FFT to split a musical signal into 512 bins, the lowest bins (bin 0 through bin 40 or so) will probably contain the bulk of the data, and the remaining bins will mostly just be high frequency content.
 If you were to isolate the sound on a bin-to-bin basis, you'd be able to easily tell the difference between the sound of bins 3 and 4, but bins 500 and 501 would probably sound exactly the same.
 Unless you had robot ears.

-[footnote] There's another transform called the *Constant Q Transform* (aka CQT) that is similar in concept to the FFT, but spaces its bins out in a logarithimic way which is much more intuitive when dealing with music.
+[footnote] There's another transform called the *Constant Q Transform* (aka CQT) that is similar in concept to the FFT, but spaces its bins out logarithmically which is much more intuitive when dealing with music.
 As of this writing I'm not aware of any openFrameworks-ready addons for the CQT, but it's worth keeping in mind if you feel like pursuing other audio visualization options beyond the FFT.

 ## Synthesizing Audio